github-education-resources/teachers_pet/README.md

 **WARNING: This documentation may contain unreleased changes.
 See [rubydoc.info/gems/teachers_pet](http://rubydoc.info/gems/teachers_pet) for the version of this README corresponding to the latest release.**

-Command line tools to help teachers use GitHub in their classrooms.
+Command line tool to help teachers use GitHub in their classrooms.

 ## Philosophy